 However, in some circumstances the courts in private nuisance cases can award damages to compensate the harm instead of an injunction.
 According to the communicants, the judgment of the Supreme Court in Coventry v.
 Lawrence, No. 1, indicates that the award of damages in private nuisance cases may become more common in the future.

 In statutory nuisance proceedings, when the nuisance is proved, the court issues an abatement order.
 In addition, the courts can make a compensation order for personal injury, loss or damage arising from the statutory nuisance.
 This order, however, can only compensate for damage that has occurred during the period of the proceedings and is therefore, according to the communicants, generally very modest.
-More importantly, in contrast to private nuisance cases, compensation can only accompany, and not substitute, the abatement order.

 In this respect, the Party concerned submits that, according to the Aarhus Convention Implementation Guide, article 9, paragraph 3, of the Convention envisages that members of the public may bring court proceedings to have the law enforced, rather than to redress any personal harm.
 The Party concerned argues that it follows from this statement that compensation or damages should not be considered as remedies in the sense of article 9, paragraph 4, of the Convention for procedures under article 9, paragraph 3.